wp-plugins/allwebmenus-wordpress-menu-plugin/readme.txt

 == Changelog ==
+= 1.1.14 (requires AllWebMenus Build #884 or above) =
+* Fixed an error saying "Wrong filename" when trying to upload the compiled zip.
 = 1.1.13 (requires AllWebMenus Build #884 or above) =
 * Improved the interface & workflow of the plugin.
 * Added a "welcome" page.